shashwatg1/Data-Analytics/Analytics Edge Course/6 Clustering/Readme.md

 * Recompute cluster centroids and keep repeating till required

 Often random assignment initially can be a little risky and hence some prior knowledge of the data might help in the initial assignment.
 The value of k must also be tried and tested.

+This method can be applied to cases with large number of data points unlike hierarchical clustering<br>

+Essentially k-means clustering is same as the hierarchical clustering but here the number of clusters is fixed unlike hierarchical where we can select from the dendograms. <br>